 Just as every other country in the world, Sweden has its own specific delicacies that you just cannot miss out on.
 In most traditional restaurants in the country, you will tend to find some of these on the menu.
 And of course, you have to try them.
 Enjoy your meal!

-Maybe the most famous Swedish dish is probably the Swedish meatballs.
+The most famous Swedish dish is probably the Swedish meatballs.
 Some say that these have been made famous all over the world by the well-known Swedish furniture chain.
 But what makes them so popular?
 It’s the combination of the whole dish.
 Meatballs are meatballs and you see them all over the world in different variations.
 So, what makes these balls Swedish?
-It has to do with the fact that you eat them in combination with mashed potatoes and a meat cream sauce.
-Last but most importantly you serve the dish with cranberry marmalade.
+It has to do with the fact that you eat them in combination with mashed potatoes and a cream sauce.
+Last but most importantly you serve the dish with lingonberry jam.
 The simplicity of the dish is probably why it’s so popular all over the world.
-This is a good example of sometimes are the simplest things the tastiest in the world.
+This is a good example of how sometimes the simplest things are the tastiest in the world.
 You will most likely see this dish in the majority of restaurants all over Sweden.